 Protecting Previously Unreported Items Potentially Subject to NAGPRA or CalNAGPRA

-All newly identified items that are under the Control of the University and are thought to be potentially subject to NAGPRA or CalNAGPRA must immediately be placed in a secure area in accordance with the requirements of Section V.J.2 of this policy.
-In addition, ongoing research and handling (other than, as determined by the campus Chancellor, research and handling that is conducted only in furtherance of the campus' responsibilities to make determinations as required by NAGPRA/CalNAGPRA) must cease until a determination has been made about whether the items meet the definitions under NAGPRA or CalNAGPRA (see Section V.C.2) and whether the University has Control of the items.
+All newly identified items that are under the Control of the University and are thought to be potentially subject to NAGPRA or CalNAGPRA must immediately be managed and preserved in accordance with the requirements of Section V.J.2.
+In addition, ongoing research and handling (other than, as determined by the campus Chancellor, research and handling that is conducted only in furtherance of the campus' responsibilities to make determinations as required by NAGPRA/CalNAGPRA) must cease until a determination has been made about whether the items meet the definitions under NAGPRA or CalNAGPRA (see Section V.C.3) and whether the University has Control of the items.
 If Human Remains and Cultural Items subject to NAGPRA or CalNAGPRA are found, the University will comply with all applicable portions of this policy (e.g., Consultation, Inventory/Summary completion, and respectful treatment), NAGPRA (including 43 C.F.R. § 10.13), CalNAGPRA, and campus policies and procedures.
-If the items are found not to be subject to NAGPRA or CalNAGPRA, they will be returned to the department from which they came and the findings recorded (including a description of the items and why these were determined not to be subject to NAGPRA or CalNAGPRA) in the campus biannual report described in Section V.H.
+If the items are found not to be subject to NAGPRA or CalNAGPRA, the findings will be recorded (including a description of the items and why these were determined not to be subject to NAGPRA or CalNAGPRA) in the campus biannual report described in Section V.H.

 NAGPRA and CalNAGPRA require institutions to update their Inventories and Summaries when they obtain or discover that they have Possession or Control over previously unreported collections.
-(See NAGPRA 43 C.F.R. § 10.13, CalNAGPRA § 8013(i), and Sections V.C.2 and V.C.3 of this policy.)
-In accordance with NAGPRA 43 C.F.R. § 10.13, Summaries must be completed within 6 months and Inventories within 2 years of locating a previously unreported holding or collection, absent an extension obtained under 43 C.F.R. § 10.9(f).
-If Human Remains or Cultural Items are found on UC premises for which a non-UC entity retains Control (e.g., items borrowed from federal or state agency or museum which have not been returned), these must either be returned to the controlling entity, or captured in a loan agreement as provided in Section V.K.1.
+(See NAGPRA 43 C.F.R. § 10.13, CalNAGPRA § 8013(i), and Sections V.C.3 and V.C.4 of this policy.)
+In accordance with NAGPRA 43 C.F.R. § 10.13, Summaries must be completed within six (6) months and Inventories within two (2) years of locating a previously unreported holding or collection, absent an extension obtained under 43 C.F.R. § 10.9(f).
+If Human Remains or Cultural Items are found on UC premises for which a non-UC entity retains Control (e.g., items borrowed from a federal or state agency or Museum that have not been returned), these must either be returned to the controlling entity, or a loan agreement must be entered into with the controlling entity as provided in Section V.K.1.

 Receipt of Human Remains or Cultural Items